wp-plugins/nextgen-facebook/readme.txt

 = Version 5.0.1 =

-* Added a check to verify that cache directory is writable, preempting a possible PHP write error.
+* Added a check to verify that the cache directory/files is writable/readable, preempting a possible PHP write/read error.

 = Version 5.0 =